wasi-shah/Docker-AKS/00.4 Azure/Readme.md

 ### 1. Microsoft-Managed-Keys (MMK)
 Data in a new storage account is encrypted with Microsoft-managed keys by default.
 ### 2. Custom-Managed-Keys (CMK)
 You can manage encryption with your own keys.
 If you choose to manage encryption with your own keys, you have two options.
-You can use either type of key management, or both
+You can use either type of key management or both

 ## Azure Storage Identity and access management
 ### Access Keys
 When you create a storage account, Azure generates two 512-bit storage account access keys for that account.
 These keys can be used to authorize access to data in your storage account via Shared Key authorization, or via SAS tokens that are signed with the shared key.
 ### Shared Access Keys
 A shared access signature (SAS) provides secure delegated access to resources in your storage account.
-With a SAS, you have granular control over how a client can access your data.
+With SAS, you have granular control over how a client can access your data.
 For example:
 -	What resources the client may access.
--	What permissions they have to those resources.
+-	What permissions do they have to those resources?
 -	How long the SAS is valid.
 ### Microsoft Entra ID Integration
 Microsoft Entra integration for authorizing requests to blob, queue, and table resources.
-Microsoft recommends using Microsoft Entra credentials to authorize requests to data when possible for optimal security and ease of use.
+Microsoft recommends using Microsoft Entra credentials to authorize requests for data when possible for optimal security and ease of use.
 For more information about Microsoft Entra integration, see the articles for either blob, queue, or table resources.
 You can use Azure role-based access control (Azure RBAC) to manage a security principal's permissions to blob, queue, and table resources in a storage account.
 You can also use Azure attribute-based access control (ABAC) to add conditions to Azure role assignments for blob resources.

 ## Azure Data Import/Export